joshuasrichardson/AntHillSearch/README.md

 ## Interfaces

-There are currently 4 different interfaces available.
+There are currently 4 different interfaces available as listed below.

+For a more game-like simulation, you can make a <code>StartUpDisplay</code>
+object and pass an interface into the constructor.
+To play this one, call <code>run()</code> on the <code>StartUpDisplay</code> object.

 ### EngineerInterface